vincentvella/recipes/README.md

 >Here you could practice using the Vue Router for displaying the recipes by id.

 ### Step By Step
 Time to get the CLI installed?
 No the Vue readme actually doesn't have any kind of suggestion to use their CLI (in fact they warn against doing it... so I guess we'll try it their way?).
 Creating index.html file w/vim brb.
+Little confusing off the get go still seeing as how I had to look up how to properly start a Vue project from scratch however I've got hello world so I'll get started on the next part which is fumbling through some syntax to get a appbar rendered.